snpscrn/sdk-html/README.md

     // log the error
 })
 ```
+Snapscreen provides three types of search/snap:
+* [TV search](#tv-search-setup).
+Snapscreen will search in the TV channel indexes associated with the customer and
+then resolve EPG units for each found result.
+* [Sports event search](#sport-event-search-setup).
+Snapscreen will search in the TV channel indexes associated
+with the customer and then resolve Sports events for each found result.
+If no Sports event found for search
+result entry then this entry will be removed from response.
+* [Advertisement search](#advertisements-search-setup).
+Snapscreen will search in the special static index
+with advertisements.
+Customer can request some advertisement to be added to the index.

+Snapscreen SDK provides a separate controller for each type of search.
+Information on how to setup each of them you
+can find below.

 ### TV search setup

-The first step in initialization of TV search is to create corresponding controller and specify callback functions
+The first step in the initialization of TV search is to create the corresponding controller and specify the callback
-to which results will be provided with timestamp when snap was made:
+function to which results will be provided with timestamp when the snap was made:
 ```javascript
 var tvSnapController = SnapscreenKit.tvSnapViewController({
     onResultEntry: function (resultEntry, snapTimestamp, screenQuadrangle) {